 The state of Rhode Island does have an individual income tax.
 Like most states with income tax, it is calculated on a marginal scale with multiple brackets (3).
-The tax rates range from between 3.75% to 5.99% for 2020.
-The highest bracket starts at $148,350.
+The tax rates range from between 3.75% to 5.99%.
+The highest bracket starts at $155K.

-The state of Kansas has a flat Corporate income tax rate of 7.00%.
+The state of Rhode Island has a flat corporate income tax rate of 7.00%.
 The State of Rhode Island recognizes Federal flow-thru entities, such as S-Corporations, LLCs and Partnerships, and are therefore not subject to the corporate tax rate (however they are subject to the individual rate).

-Sales Tax – unlike others states, Rhode Island has only a state sales tax and no local sales tax.
+Sales Tax – unlike other states, Rhode Island has only a state sales tax and no local sales tax.
 Its state sales tax is a flat 7.00%.
+Note: groceries are exempt from sales tax in Rhode Island.

 Property Taxes in Rhode Island – the average property tax rate for residential property in the state of Rhode Island is 1.43%, which is well above the national average of 1.08%.

 Rhode Island is one of only a few states that has an Estate Tax.
 The tax based on the amount of net wealth a personal has when they pass away.
-Two important factors to keep in mind –
+Important things to keep in mind –